Annonnymmousss/NoBAg-Makers/README.md

 ---

 ## *Introduction*
 Although there are really good project managing platforms out there most of the softwares lack user interface , ease of using the platform and features that simplifies user’s task while completing their project.
-NoBAg solves this problem by providing various features and easy user interface.I am well aware that this is a very challenging task but I have set realistic goals considering the time frame of this programme and I am confident that I will be able to achieve them.
-I will continue to develop this project in future and make this into a full fledged Project Management Platform.
+NoBAg solves this problem by providing various features and easy user interface.

 ---